sourav-bk/Golang/README.md

    - ##### recover:

      Inside the deferred function, recover() is called.
-If a panic is active, it captures the panic value and stops the unwinding of the stack, allowing the program to continue running.
+If a panic is active, it captures the panic value and stops the un-winding of the stack, allowing the program to continue running.
    <br><br>
 - #### defer statement: